 Having worked as a counselor with victims of abuse and neglect I always cringe when preachers say something like, “Your earthly father would never …” <insert something awful here>, in an effort to demonstrate God’s paternal yearnings for His children.
 The message is, if your earthly father would do anything to take care of you, how much more would your heavenly Father?

 Why do I cringe?
-Because I’ve known of too many earthly fathers, pillarsmothers, aunts and uncles and even supposed pillars of the church, who’ve done some pretty disgusting things to the little ones in their charge.
+Because I’ve known of too many earthly fathers, mothers, aunts and uncles and even supposed pillars of the church, who’ve done some pretty disgusting things to the little ones in their charge.
 That’s just a hazard of the mental health counseling field.

 Yes, most of us have an innate desire to care for our young, but each of us are flawed sinners, and some of those sins have left some pretty horrific scars.